benjamin-chan/TeoPsychiatricSymptoms/docs/report.md

 Age was significantly associated with frequency of Facebook use `fb_freq` (collapsed groups).
 Several-times-a-day Facebook users were slightly younger on average.
-The difference was only 3.7 years.
+The difference was only
+3.7 years
+(42.8 years
+versus
+39.2 years).
 Gender and marital status (collapsed groups) are not significantly associated with frequency of Facebook use.

 > 4. How highly correlated are in-person contact with Facebook contact?
 Authors